 Open Alcohol Container in Vehicle

 Commonly known as the open container law, it is illegal in Texas to have an open, unsealed container of an alcoholic beverage.
-Section 49.031 of the Texas Penal Code defines an open alcohol container as a can, bottle, or any other type of receptacle containing alcohol that has a broken seal, or partially removed contents.
+Section 49.031 of the Texas Penal Code defines an open alcohol container like a can, bottle, or any other type of receptacle containing alcohol that has a broken seal, or partially removed contents.

 It is against the law for a motorist to knowingly operate a vehicle while possessing an open container of alcohol in the passenger area of their vehicle.
-Open alcohol containers are typically punishable by a fine up to $500, but these punishments can greatly increase if other convictions are involved.
+Open alcohol containers are typically punishable by a fine of up to $500, but these punishments can greatly increase if other convictions are involved.
 If you are convicted of a DWI, your open container charge may be upgraded to a Class B misdemeanor with up to 180 days of jail time and up to $2,000 in fines, fees, and court costs.

 The Texas Penal Code § 49.02 states that a citizen can be arrested for public intoxication if they are in a public setting and intoxicated to a point where they present a danger to themselves and others.

-In general, public intoxication is a class C misdemeanor that results in a fine up to $500.
+In general, public intoxication is a class C misdemeanor that results in a fine of up to $500.
 However, repeat offenders will face harsher penalties if they are found publicly intoxicated.
 If someone has been convicted of three (3) or more public intoxication or disorderly conduct offenses during the previous 24 months, this conviction may upgrade to a class B misdemeanor according to the Texas Penal Code § 12.43, punishable by fines up to $2,000 and/or 180 days of jail time.

 Public intoxication may seem like a small and inconsequential charge, but it is still a conviction that can absolutely stop your life’s progression.
 Having this on your record may not seem as grand as a DWI conviction, but it can still impede your future.
-Individuals who are convicted of DWI related crimes such as public intoxication may have a harder time finding gainful employment and higher learning opportunities.
+Individuals who are convicted of DWI-related crimes such as public intoxication may have a harder time finding gainful employment and higher learning opportunities.

 Resources For Related DWI Offenses in Denton, Texas